-Here at Tao of Spice we’re all about doing things a tad bit “extra”, thus the birth of Pumpkin Cinnamon Rolls with Chai Spice.
+Here at Tao of Spice, we’re all about doing things a tad bit “extra”, thus the birth of Pumpkin Chai Cinnamon Rolls.
+These spirals of pumpkiny goodness are pillowy soft, packed full of fragrant chai spice, and lavishly drizzled with cream cheese icing.

 It’s that time of the year in Kansas that the ground is sprinkled with colorful leaves, daylight hours continue to dwindle, and the air is crisp.
 The season for bright, fresh salads and barbecue is but a distant memory and we’re craving nothing but warm, cozy dishes.
 There’s no denying it; fall is in full force.